viamrobotics/docs/docs/components/board/_index.md

 weight: 20
 type: "docs"
 no_list: true
-description: "The signal wire hub of a robot, with GPIO pins for transmitting signals between the robot's computer and its other components."
+description: "The signal wire hub of a machine, with GPIO pins for transmitting signals between the machine's computer and its other components."
 tags: ["board", "components"]
 icon: "/icons/components/board.svg"
 images: ["/icons/components/board.svg"]